MarnixE/DANet/index.md

 # Dual Attention Network for Scene Segmentation - Group 16
 In this blog, Duel Attention Network (DANet) will be explained, and a proposal for an architecture improvement will be given and evaluated.
 In 2019, Fu et al. published an article that introduces the DANet.
-This architecture is used for scene segmentation.

-% Explain about scene segmentation and its importance / challenges %
+The architecture is used for scene segmentation.
+This is a fundamental and challenging problem which involves segmenting different image regions with semantic categorious including things (e.g. building, grass, sky) and discrete objects (e.g. pedestrian, car, bicycle).

 ## Network architecture